 Frans Weiser is Assistant Professor in the Department of Comparative Literature and the Latin American and Caribbean Studies Institute.
 Before joining the University of Georgia, he received his Ph.D. from the University of Massachusetts and held a postdoctoral fellowship at the University of Pittsburgh.
-His research focuses on the intersections between American and Latin American studies, literary and cultural studies, contemporary literature and historiography, and adaptation studies.
+His research focuses on the intersections between American and Latin American cultural studies and historiography, Cold War Inter-American history, and adaptation studies.
 He has published articles in journals such as Rethinking History, Clio, Hispania, and Estudos de literatura brasileira contemporânea about topics including contemporary Luso-Hispanic and ethnic American historical fiction and film.

-His current book project Rewriting the Lost Decade: Cultural History and the Ends of Nationalism (1975-1992) examines the political ends to which historical representation was employed in the Americas during the final decades of the Cold War.
-Examining the conflicting descriptions of the Americas afforded by Latin America's so-called "lost decade" and Francis Fukuyama’s claims regarding the end of history and the ascendancy of U.S. capitalism, the project demonstrates that on a cultural level the regions experienced a return to history.
-Focusing on the period between the end of Pan-Americanism in the 1960s and the rise of hemispheric and borde studies in the 1990s, the project resituates the prism of nationalism through which writers and journalists from Brazil, Hispanic America, and the United States have most commonly been classified.
-Weiser contextualizes the concurrent and overlapping cultural shifts in historiography and literary studies to demonstrate how a shared tendency towards appropriating the conventions and codes of historiography served as a strategic form of historical revision across the hemisphere despite divergent political realities..
-In response to questions of disciplinary exceptionalism, he endorses the Inter-American paradigm as a point of mediation between American and Latin American studies.
+His first book, False Documents: Inter-American Literature, Cultural History, and the Lost Decade (1975-1992) is under contract and revises national and economic accounts of the 1980s by charting the concurrent hemispheric rise of cultural history.
+Examining the conflicting descriptions of the Americas afforded by Latin America's so-called "lost decade" and Francis Fukuyama’s claims regarding the end of history and the ascendancy of U.S. capitalism, the project demonstrates that on a cultural level the regions experienced a return to history that combated neoliberal agendas.
+Focusing on the period between the end of Pan-Americanism in the 1960s and the rise of hemispheric and border studies in the 1990s, the project resituates the prism of nationalism through which writers and journalists from Brazil, Hispanic America, and the United States have most commonly been classified.
+In response to questions of disciplinary exceptionalism, he proposes the Inter-American paradigm as a productive point of mediation between American and Latin American studies.